GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 And then when I discovered Python, I'm like, wow, this can be easy.
 You know, like, I can actually express programs in a way that makes sense.
 And I don't have to struggle with this all day long just to do something simple.
 Right?
 So I think there's a lot of appeal in Python.
 And I think especially for web applications and the sort of data analysis applications, it's really approachable and easy to use.

-FRANCESC: Since we're already talking about the kind of things you can do with Python, why don't you tell us a little bit about the things you can do with Python on Google Cloud Platform?
-Like what is the involvement of Google Cloud Platform with Python?
+FRANCESC: Since we're already talking about the kind of things you can do with Python, why don't you tell us a little bit about the things you can do with Python on Google Cloud?
+Like what is the involvement of Google Cloud with Python?

 JOHN: So, I mean-- there's essentially like-- I guess you could think of it like it's two buckets, right?
 There's people who are writing web applications in Python.
-And of course Google Cloud Platform has multiple hosting options.
+And of course Google Cloud has multiple hosting options.
 You have Container Engine, Compute Engine, App Engine.
 And Python works on all of those.
-So you can run your Python web application on Google Cloud Platform.
+So you can run your Python web application on Google Cloud.
 We will host it for you.

 And then on the other side of things, like all of our services, such as data store, storage, and, newly, spanner, you can talk to those using Python.
 Right?
 So you can use our services with our Python client libraries.